 For a listing of articles and videos on Georgian wines and wine travel in Georgia, check out our page Uncorking the Caucasus.
 To purchase the Kindle or paperback copy of the book Uncorking the Caucasus: Wines from Turkey, Armenia, and Georgia, please head to this Amazon product page.

 We spent the entire month of September in Georgia (the country) and were delighted to be back in this miraculous land for produce.
-We love being in Georgia for many reasons than one; the fresh produce and exciting wine scene are top of list.
+We love being in Georgia for many reasons than one; the fresh produce and exciting wine scene are top of the list.
 All that just means that we are able to eat well and drink well every day.
-On one morning, we were planning to make our own breakfast in our apartment and the plan was conveniently executed as we only had to walk a hundred meter to get eggs, cucumbers, tomatoes, capsicum, onions, apricots and two liters of sparkling water from the local market (there is no big-chain supermarket culture here)–all for USD 2.
+On one morning, we were planning to make our own breakfast in our apartment and the plan was conveniently executed as we only had to walk a hundred meters to get eggs, cucumbers, tomatoes, capsicum, onions, apricots and two liters of sparkling water from the local market (there is no big-chain supermarket culture here)—all for USD 2.

 During our stay, we managed to catch up with Ramaz Nikoladze–a busy and popular winemaker who makes less than 3,000 bottles per year in a small village in western Georgia.
-Ramaz makes three kinds of amber wines–a monovarietal Tsitska and Tsolikouri, as well as a blend of the two varieties–with grapes harvested from his family’s vineyards that are between 27 to 100 years old.
-He exports his wine in small quantities to Europe, Australia, Japan, United Kingdom, and United States.
+Ramaz makes three kinds of amber wine–a monovarietal Tsitska and Tsolikouri, as well as a blend of the two varieties–with grapes harvested from his family’s vineyards that are between 27 to 100 years old.
+He exports his wine in small quantities to Europe, Australia, Japan, United Kingdom, and the United States.
 Ramaz also co-owns a hip wine bar in Tbilisi called Vino Underground, which is where we tasted his wine.

 Nikoladzeebis Marani, Tsitska-Tsolikouri, 2015